Best Personal Loans for Students in 2025

 +

-A loan with two people on it is called a joint loan.
-One thing to consider is that the other person has the same rights to the loan money as you do.
+But before getting a joint loan, it’s important to consider the consequences.
+For one, the other person has the same rights to the loan money as you do.
 Also, both of your credit scores will tank if you make late payments.

 How to qualify